-In addition to the grant funding, DES has provided preliminary authorization for the City to receive direct payments for impacts to wetlands proposed by Concord Orthopaedics for their parking lot expansion project, and Interchange Development for the proposed commercial development on Whitney Road.
-If the wetland permits are approved, the applicants will pay for the protection of the Country Hill Estates parcel as compensation for the proposed wetland impacts, per DES requirements.
-Additional funding through this source is approximately \$267,583 (\$114,425 for the Concord Orthopaedics and \$153,158 for the Whitney Road).
-Approval of the wetlands permit applications is pending, and if approved, a separate report will be forthcoming to City Council to accept the funds.
+In addition to the grant funding, DES has provided authorization for GJC Associates to pay \$114,425 directly to the City as compensation for proposed wetland impacts for the Concord Orthopaedics parking lot expansion project as part of their wetland permit.
+The City received notification of the wetland permit approval from DES on May 24, 2019.
+If City Council approves the acquisition of the Country Estates parcel, these funds will be used to pay for the property as compensation for the proposed wetland impacts.
+DES has also provided preliminary authorization for the City to receive an additional payment of \$153,518 from Interchange Development for the proposed commercial development on Whitney Road.
+Approval of the Whitney Road wetlands permit application is pending, and if approved, a separate report will be forthcoming to City Council to accept the additional funds towards the property purchase.